JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 # Supply Chain Analytics in PowerBI

-In this case study, I developed a model to perform a Make vs Buy analysis in PowerBI.
+In this case study, I developed a model for effective Make vs Buy supply chain decisions in PowerBI.

 Before I dive into the project let me explain Supply Chain and what Make vs Buy means so you'll be properly carried along.